theevann/DD3/README.md

 Screens have a browser running and get only part of the whole dataset from server.

 Only one client code is needed and dd3 takes care of the vizualisation on a n x d screen wall.

+This is a first version.
+Running version is on private ICL repository.